 Why Grip Becomes a Limiting Factor for Women

-What Lifting Gloves Actually Do
+What Lifting Gloves Do

 Where gloves fall short for serious lifting:

-What Lifting Straps Actually Do
+What Lifting Straps Do

-Where deadlift straps for women make the most impact:
+Where straps make the most impact:

-• Heavy deadlifts and rack pulls where the load exceeds natural grip capacity
+- Heavy deadlifts and rack pulls where the load exceeds natural grip capacity.

 Should Women Use Lifting Straps?